Control the hybrid Azure AD join of your devices

 Right-click Register domain-joined computers as devices, and then select Edit.

 This Group Policy template has been renamed from earlier versions of the Group Policy Management console.
-If you're using an earlier version of the console, go to Computer Configuration > Policies > Administrative Templates > Windows Components > Workplace Join > Automatically workplace join client computers.
+If you're using an earlier version of the console, go to Computer Configuration > Policies > Administrative Templates > Windows Components > Device Registration > Register domain joined computer as device.

 Select one of the following settings, and then select Apply:

 - Disabled: To prevent automatic device registration.